 Here at the Institute, we believe that parents play an integral role in the healing process.
 The DBT Skills are life skills that we all benefit from learning.
-If your middle school or teen daughter is participating in our DBT program we require that parents be involved by participating in a DBT Skills Group as well.
+If your child is participating in our DBT program we require that parents be involved by participating in a DBT Skills Group as well.
 We provide additional opportunities for growth via parent skills coaching with one of our DBT therapists.

 What are some of the potential benefits of participating in a Multifamily DBT Skills Group?